eduardavieira/epidemiologia/Readme.md

 ### Mapping

-In the [Maps.ipynb notebook](https://github.com/eduardavieira/epidemiologia/blob/master/COVID19-Project/Maps.ipynb) was created the Map in the Figure below, where it is possible to consult the a map that contains COVID-19 death cases across the world.
+In the Figure below it is possible to consult the map that contains COVID-19 death cases across the world.

 ![death map](https://github.com/eduardavieira/epidemiologia/blob/master/COVID19-Project/Figures/death_cases_map.png)